Hunting Valley, Ohio: History

 Hunting Valley is one of the five municipalities, along with Moreland Hills, Orange Village, Pepper Pike and Woodmere, that originally formed Orange Township, established in 1820.
 Orange Township was the birthplace of President James A. Garfield in 1831.

 Roundwood Manor was built in 1923 by the railway barons the Van Sweringen brothers.
 In 1924, Hunting Valley was incorporated as a village encompassing the northeast quadrant of the original Orange Township.
 Hunting Valley is also part of the Connecticut Western Reserve.

-Hunting Valley has never joined Northeast Ohio Regional Sewer District, nor its storm water management program.
-It currently manages its own program in protecting the Chagrin River Watershed.